- September 01, 2021

 Practice and demonstrate skills within a hands-on setting.
 For four weeks, a workplace preceptor supervises and guides the learner in the application of skills and knowledge.

-The Recreation Therapy Aide Certificate program is designed for those with work experience or education in health or human services looking to expand their skill sets into the area of recreation therapy.
+The Recreation Therapy Aide Certificate program is designed for those with work experience or education in health or human services looking to expand their skill set into the area of recreation therapy.
+For those without previous education or experience, successful completion of HMSV9102 Personal Support Skills for Caregivers will help fulfill the requirement.

-Courses are delivered in a blended delivery model that includes online learning, on-campus workshops (evenings and weekends), and a practicum.
+Courses are delivered in a blended delivery model that includes scheduled and non-scheduled online learning followed by a practicum.

-The four full-time theory courses are offered every September to December.
-Each course is approximately four weeks, and they run one after the other.
-Related workshops are held approximately three times every month - generally, they are scheduled on Tuesday evenings, 5 p.m. to 9 p.m., and occasional Saturdays, 9 a.m. to 3 p.m.
-The final practicum is held every January for four weeks and requires a full-time commitment as learners will spend 150 hours at a placement site.
+The four full-time theory courses are offered during the Fall term: September to December.
+Class sessions are scheduled on Tuesday and Thursday evenings, 5 p.m. to 9 p.m., and occasional Saturdays, 9 a.m. to 3 p.m., and held online.
+The final practicum occurs in January for four weeks and requires a full-time commitment as learners will spend 150 hours at a placement site.

 Program length is a total of twenty weeks.
-This certificate program includes four months of full-time online learning and workshops followed by four weeks of full-time practicum (five months in total).
+This full-time certificate program includes four months of online class sessions and self-directed study followed by four weeks of practicum (five months in total).

 Yes.
 Bow Valley College is the only school in Alberta to offer this certificate.
 There is also a two-year diploma available from the University of Lethbridge.
 Most employers are looking for recreation therapy aides with a certificate.